qojulia/QuantumOptics.jl-documentation/src/semiclassical.md

 ```@example semiclassical1
 tspan = [0:0.1:10;] # hide
-tout, ψt = semiclassical.schroedinger_dynamic(tspan, ψ_sc, fquantum_schroedinger, fclassical)
+tout, ψt = semiclassical.schroedinger_dynamic(tspan, ψ_sc, fquantum_schroedinger, fclassical!)
-tout, ρt = semiclassical.master_dynamic(tspan, ψ_sc, fquantum_master, fclassical)
+tout, ρt = semiclassical.master_dynamic(tspan, ψ_sc, fquantum_master, fclassical!)
 nothing # hide
 ```

 Computing Monte-Carlo wave function trajectories of a semiclassical system slightly differs in syntax.
 Namely, when using [`semiclassical.mcwf_dynamic`](@ref) one can also apply "jumps" to the classical part of the system.
 This is for example the case when considering the recoil an atom experiences when it spontaneously emits a photon.
 The semiclassical jump is implemented via an additional function, i.e. using the previously defined functions one needs to define an additional one like so:

 ```@example semiclassical1
-function fjump_classical(t,psi,u,i)
+function fjump_classical!(u,psi,i,t)
   # update u according to the jump occurring with J[i]
   # -- no return statement!
 end
-tout, ψt = semiclassical.mcwf_dynamic(tspan, ψ_sc, fquantum_master, fclassical, fjump_classical)
+tout, ψt = semiclassical.mcwf_dynamic(tspan, ψ_sc, fquantum_master, fclassical!, fjump_classical!)
 nothing # hide
 ```

-Note, that the function `fjump_classical` takes four arguments: the time `t`, and the quantum and classical parts of the state `psi` and `u`, respectively.
-The last argument `i` is an integer corresponding to the index of the list of jump operators.
+Note, that the function `fjump_classical!` takes four arguments: the classical and the quantum parts of the state `u` and `psi`, respectively, the index of which jump occurs `i` and the time `t`.
+The index `i` is an integer corresponding to the index of the list of jump operators.
 This can be used when there are multiple possible jumps which act on `u` in a different way.

 ## [Functions](@id semiclassical: Functions)